JieWu02/JieWu02.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Zhibin Gou, currently a second-year M.S. student at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University, advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/about).
 Before that, I received my bachelor's degree in Computer Science from Beijing University of Posts and Telecommunications in Jun.
 2022.
-My currect research interest lies in LLMs, especially in reasoning and tool use.
+My currect research interest lies in LLMs, especially in reasoning and pre-training.

 Education